ericmhalvorsen/nvim/README.md

 https://www.lazyvim.org/installation

 I use this stuff, you don't have to.
-If you want to though do something like this:
+If you want:

 ```bash
 # install stuff